Our Team

 Helen lectures in Law at the University of Nottingham and is on the ministry team of St Peter’s, Nottingham.
 Helen is a solicitor by background and is a member of the Association of Lawyers for Animal Welfare.
 She has a special interest in the emotional and cognitive capacity of animals and believes that society often underestimates animals in this regard and that this needs to be appropriately challenged.

 Samantha has been Secretary since 1996.
-She has been involved in animal welfare for over twenty-five years, supporting many organisations such as Compassion in World Farming, Animal Aid and the Born Free Foundation.
-Samantha says that working for ASWA gave her the opportunity of combining her Christian faith with her love of animals and concern for their welfare.
-She is married with three adult children and lives in Hampshire with a menagerie of animal friends including a small flock of rescued sheep.
-Sam has been interviewed on BBC regional radio, Radio 4, and Premier Christian Radio.
-She was Ordained Deacon in the Church of England in 2020 and serves as Curate at a Church in Hampshire.
+She has been involved in animal welfare for over 40 years.
+Working with ASWA has given her the opportunity to combine her Christian faith with her love of animals.
+She is married with three adult children and two grandchildren, and lives in Hampshire with three rescued sheep and a grumpy terrier.
+Sam is a regular contributor to Premier Christian Radio.
+She was ordained in 2020 and serves as an Associate Priest in the Church of England in her local Benefice.

 TreasurerChris Brown